A Most Beautiful Thing

-(2017, 2 min, US, documentary: dir: Wendy Moses in collaboration with Empty Cup Media)
+(2017, 2 min, Canada, documentary: dir: Wendy Moses in collaboration with Empty Cup Media)

 In a loving dedication to her late father, Wendy shares the beauty and elegance of the sport of rowing as a crew of ordinary women enjoy some fun and exercise on a midsummer evening row.

 Arshay Cooper’s participation has been generously sponsored by Hudson Boat Works

 Presented in partnership with Row Ontario’s IDEA Fund (Inclusion, Diversity, Equity, and Accessibility)